turkonjavla/YelpCamp/README.md

 - [Git](https://git-scm.com/)

 ### Installing
-- Navigate to the folder where you wish to place the project.
+ Navigate to the folder where you wish to place the project.
-- Paste the command below in your VS Code Terminal
+ Paste the command below in your VS Code Terminal.
 ```
 git clone https://github.com/turkonjavla/YelpCamp.git
 ```
-- Install the following packages:
+ Install the following packages:
 ```
 npm i -S mongoose
          body-parser